 The Waterloo Series

 The idea for a series of micro or short stories titled The Waterloo Series was seeded in 2019.
-Neither the place of the famous 1815 battle nor the countless railway stations so-named around the globe, this one refers to one rural Waterloo Station i(Waterloo) n the New England region of New South Wales.
+Neither the place of the famous 1815 battle nor the countless railway stations so-named around the globe, this one refers to one rural Waterloo Station (Waterloo) in the New England region of New South Wales.

 If not for my association with the High Country Writers team and subsequently with the Andersons from Waterloo Station, the concept for the Waterloo Series might never have come to light.
 This Series draws on morsels of historical legacies that have captivated me enough to imagine how the morsels might interplay with the world's people inhabit today.

 How else could we know the world as we do today without our natural capacity to create and convey stories, fictional and non?
 If we are not in constant states of learning and developing, what is our point?
 What I write in two or twenty years from now will not – should not – resemble what I write today.
-I hope to speak to you in ways that inspire you to join me.
+I hope to speak to you in ways that inspire you to stay with me.